 Helicopter Reef Tours

-After you experience the reef by sea on your luxury yacht charter, explore it by air.
+After you experience the reef by the sea on your luxury superyacht charter, explore it by air.
 All along the Queensland coast, especially in Cairns and the Whitsundays, you’ll have access to exhilarating helicopter tours.

-The coast of Queensland and Great Barrier Reef are two of the best whale watching destinations in Australia.
+The coast of Queensland and the Great Barrier Reef are two of the best whale-watching destinations in Australia.
 During winter (July to September), several whale species flock to the warmer waters to mate and give birth.
 And the whales put on a show.

 The best spots for whale watching while on charter are the Whitsundays.
 The waters around the islands are common breeding grounds for humpback whales.
-Plus, other species like dwarf Minke whale, bottlenose dolphin, orca and even the giant blue whales also come here to breed.
+Plus, other species like the Dwarf Minke whale, bottlenose dolphin, orca, and even the giant blue whales also come here to breed.